ctranstrum/chuck/BUILD.md

 ![xiao complete](images/xiao-complete.jpg)

+Repeat this process until all the pads of the xiao are soldered well to the board.
+I also usually re-solder the first pad I did, since it likely has the least amount of solder on it compared to all the others.

 ### Solder the xiao connections

 Begin by cutting a short piece of wire a little bit longer than needed to connect the pad to the through-hole.